 exCITE Talks is inspired by the Three-Minute Thesis (3MT®) competition founded by the University of Queensland.

-- Applications are due on Wednesday, September 1 at 5PM
+- Applications are due on Friday, September 16 at Noon

-- The final round of the competition will be streamed online on Wednesday, September 29 at 4PM
+- The final round of the competition will be held in the Rockwell Pavilion on Monday, October 10th at 5PM

 To qualify as an intensive experience for the exCITE Talks competition, the co-curricular activity must have been at least 40 hours in duration.
 For travel programs, the duration of the trip counts toward this requirement as well as any pre- or post-trip meetings or requirements.

-Contestants must have been enrolled at the University of Houston Main Campus in the spring of 2021 and be enrolled for the fall of 2021.
+Contestants must have been enrolled at the University of Houston Main Campus during academic year 2021-2022 and be enrolled for the fall of 2022.

 All contestants must attend the elevator pitch workshop sponsored by University Career Services.